 Because I was running short on time, I popped these in the microwave for a couple minutes, rather than baking.

 Can't get much easier than that!

 - 1 large zucchini

-- 1 cup mini heirloom or cherry tomatoes
+- 1 cup mini heirloom or cherry tomatoes, halved

-- handful of shredded cheese (I used a 4-cheese Italian blend)
+- 1 handful shredded cheese, (I used a 4-cheese Italian blend)